Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 • Tournament-proven attack Blade

-• String launcher for maximum control
+• String launcher for maximum control and consistency

 • 9-60 Ratchet usable in any combo type